Working with Allied Professionals

 The fundamental benefit of working with us is our bedrock belief of your importance to the estate planning process.
 To create a successful estate plan, it is essential to ensure all clients’ assets are lined up with the legal documents they create.
 Having to utilize multiple financial professionals is counter-productive for the client and often leads to failed plans.
 We highly recommend our clients consolidate their financial assets with one (no more than two) financial professional whom they trust.
 We believe while all eggs should not be in one basket, all baskets should be in one hen house.
 Having multiple advisors often leads to financial strategies that can actually conflict with each other.
 Further, the financial strategies chosen must be consistent with the legal strategies we help the client implement to ensure the clients’ goals are achieved.
 It is absolutely essential that financial professionals communicate with our office and us with them, when dealing with clients to ensure the long-term goals of our mutual client, as provided for in the legal documents we created, actually do what the client thought they were going to do.
 We welcome new relationships and always encourage the growth of established relationships.
 Contact us to schedule a synergy or strategy meeting to discover how we can work together to better serve clients.

 Many of our elder law clients seek our help in facing the challenges that come with growing older.
 These challenges often include a decline in health.
 Since we endeavor to take a holistic approach to serving our clients, failing to address their healthcare needs is not an option.
-While Attorney Sam Butcher is also a pharmacist, which gives him a unique perspective and understanding of the healthcare problems of many of our firm’s clients, we also recognize that we are not otherwise trained as medical professionals nor actively engaged as medical care providers.
+While Attorney Sam Butcher has a degree in pharmacy, which gives him a unique perspective and understanding of the healthcare problems of many of our firm’s clients, we also recognize that we are not otherwise trained as medical professionals nor actively engaged as medical care providers.
 Therefore, we consider working with healthcare professionals imperative to creating order out of what is sometimes chaos, and bringing peace of mind to client families.
 We work very closely with Geriatric Care Managers who can help to create a “game plan” for meeting the healthcare needs of seniors experiencing a decline in health.
 When remaining at home is no longer practical and an option, these Aging Life Care Specialists can help client families make the right choice of a long-term-care facility (LTCF) to maximize the client’s independence while providing adequate supervision and care.
 We work with physicians, nurses, LTCF administrators, home health care companies, and others to coordinate and integrate the care required by the client with the strategies we employ to help them qualify for any benefits to which they may be entitled to pay for that care, protect what the law allows, and transition what they can protect to those to whom they wish to leave a legacy.

 Butcher Elder Law is available to schedule joint workshops with allied professionals on the following topics: